dianabodik/wareflow/README.md

 ## Project Overview

 We've built an application for a warehouse management system by implementing the model-view-controller design pattern.
-To view our application, run the WareFlowApplication.java file.
+To view our application, run the src/main/java/ca/mcgill/ecse/wareflow/application/WareFlowApplication.java file.
 For more information about the WareFlow application, please consult the [wiki](../../wiki).

 ## Team Members